 The fifth-gen Cadillac Escalade is witnessing high demand.
 In Q4 2020, it reclaimed its market leadership in its segment in the U.S. 43% of the orders were in configurations costing in six-digit figures between October and December 2020.

 In 2021, the Escalade remained a hot commodity.
 According to the sales release by GM on January 4, 2022, Cadillac’s largest SUV recorded 40,505 sales in 2021, up from 24,547 units in 2020, an increase of a whopping 65%.
 At this rate, General Motors shouldn’t have a problem pitching a USD 120,000+ electric variant to Escalade buyers.
 Additionally, GM highlighted that this marked the best sales figures for the Cadillac Escalade since 2007.

-Between January and September 2022, GM delivered 29,679 units of the Cadillac Escalade in the U.S. Compared to the same period in 2021, that was a 3.8% decline in sales.
+In 2022, GM delivered 40,247 units of the Cadillac Escalade in the U.S. Compared to 2021, that was a 0.6% decline in sales.
 The company is preparing a facelift to boost sales.
 GM Authority has published spy shots of the facelifted model, which it says will arrive as the 2024 Escalade, with production to begin in late-2023.

 Cadillac’s brand perception is improving, suggests a new consumer study.
 According to the survey that was published in 2022, the number of customers who consider Cadillac over other brands is 29% up year-over-year.
 9% more customers find now that the GM-owned luxury brand “stirs emotion.”
 There are minor improvements in all other key metrics, which GM Authority has covered in a report.